Follow TV Tropes

 • The courses are only referred to by difficulty level in the arcades, but they have official names.
 Three-Seven Speedway, Dinosaur Canyon, and Seaside Street Galaxy are the courses from the first game; Astro Waterfall Speedway,note Joypolis 2020 Amusement Park, and Virtua City are the courses from the sequel.

-• Anti-Frustration Features: In Championship USA, if the player chooses manual transmission and doesn't change gears, the game will repeatedly tell them to do it.
+• In Championship USA, if the player chooses manual transmission and doesn't change gears, the game will repeatedly tell them to do it.
 If they don't, the car will switch to automatic transmission for the remainder of the race.
 Not only handy for newcomers, but great if the actual gear shifter is malfunctioning.

 • Artistic License – Cars:

-• Downshifting in Daytona USA is the easiest way to get the car to go into a slide, but doing so in a real car would grenade the engine,.
+• Downshifting in Daytona USA is the easiest way to get the car to go into a slide, but doing so in a real car would grenade the engine.
 You would never see a professional drifter downshift from 4th to 1st to coax the car sideways.

-• Ask any stock car driver, be it a local street stock racer or a professional Cup driver, and all of them will tell you that sliding consistently is a *very* bad thing unless you're on dirt.
+• Ask any stock car driver, be it a local street stock racer or a professional Cup driver, and all of them will tell you that sliding consistently is a very bad thing unless you're on dirt.
 Doing so heats up the tires and causes excessive tire wear, making it difficult to handle on long stints and increases the risk of a tire blowout.
+That was the reason NASCAR Arcade disallowed sliding.

 • Balance, Power, Skill, Gimmick: The four cars in Daytona USA 2: Power Edition, with the Scorpio being the balance, Phantom being the power, J.C.
 Eagle being the skill, and Hornet being the gimmick.

-• Bladder of Steel: The games allow you to change how many laps in a given race, from the default of 8 (Beginner) / 4 (Advanced) / 2 (Expert) all the way up to, in Daytona USA 2, 500 (Beginner) / 223 (Advanced) / 87 (Expert)note .
+• Bladder of Steel: The games allow you to change how many laps in a given race, from the default of 8 (Beginner) / 4 (Advanced) / 2 (Expert) all the way up to, in Daytona USA 2, 500 (Beginner) / 223 (Advanced) / 87 (Expert).note

-• Bowdlerisation:
+• Bowdlerise:

 • SCUD Race was renamed to Sega Super GT in the US.
 "SCUD" in Japan stands for "Sports Car Ultimate Drive", but in the USA it stands for a Soviet cruise missile.